 Over time, it’s natural for your teeth to get damaged.
 Common causes for tooth damage include tooth decay, lifestyle, injury, old age, and much more.
-Fortunately, there are a variety of solutions for damaged teeth, such as dental crowns, extractions, fillings, root canals, and inlays and onlays.
+Fortunately, there are a variety of solutions for damaged teeth, such as dental crowns, tooth extractions, dental fillings, root canals, and inlays and onlays.

 Depending on the degree of tooth damage, your dentist can recommend these or other dental procedures.
 If your tooth is only misshaped, broken, chipped, or discolored, your dentist may advise you to place a crown on the tooth.